adonisjs/v5-docs/content/guides/views/debugging.md

 ---
-summary: Learn how to debug edge templates using the chrome devtools or the inspect helper
+summary: Learn how to debug Edge templates using the chrome devtools or the inspect helper
 ---

 Edge provides a couple of options to debug the templates.
 The simplest one is the `inspect` global helper.
 This method pretty prints any value you provide to it and the other one is the `@debugger` tag.